tier4/AutowareArchitectureProposal.proj/Perception/Perception.md

 # Design

 This Perception stack cosists of 2 separated modules and each module can be subdevided into some components:
-- Dynamic object recognition
+- Dynamic Object Recognition
 	- Detection
 	- Tracking
 	- Prediction
-- Traffic light recognition
+- Traffic Light Recognition
-	- Traffic light detection
+	- Detection
-	- Traffic light classifier
+	- Classification

 ![Perception_component](/img/Perception_component.svg)

-## Dynamic object recognition
+## Dynamic Object Recognition

 ### Role
 Recognize obstacles which could potentially move.